26 Powerlifting and Powerbuilding Programs | FREE Downloads

 Powerlifting for beginners can seem daunting and confusing, but these plans will cut through the chaos and give you a solid grasp of how to get started.
 Specifically designed for those just starting out, they will maximize your progress and results without getting you injured or wasting your time using techniques that are useless to beginners.

-Developed by Mark Rippetoe, the Starting Strength Routine is the quintessential strength-training program designed for beginners entering the world of strength training and muscle.
+Developed by Mark Rippetoe, the Starting Strength Routine is the quintessential strength-training program designed for beginners entering the world of strength training, muscle-building, and weightlifting.
 A coach and athlete for over 40 years, it is the perfect choice for anyone who has never followed a strength-training plan before.

 Developed by the controversial fitness personality Jason Blaha, the Ice Cream Fitness (ICF) program is a 5 by 5 workout focused around building strength and muscle for novice lifters.